astropy/astropy/docs/development/ccython.rst

-Because installation and configuration of ccache varies from platform to platform, please consult the ccache documentation and/or Google to set up ccache on your system--this is strongly encouraged for anyone doing signficant development of Astropy or scientific programming in general.
+Because installation and configuration of ccache varies from platform to platform, please consult the ccache documentation and/or Google to set up ccache on your system--this is strongly encouraged for anyone doing significant development of Astropy or scientific programming in general.